adirox04/hello-world/README.md

 I'm learning how to use github.
 *****************************************************
 new lines by Aditya
-So far in Tehtonic gears I've been building. designing, and driving the robot now I'm trying to program it.
+So far in Tehtonic Gears I've been building. designing, and driving the robot now I'm trying to program it.